Chia Seed Pudding

 • Something crunchy, like coconut flakes, chopped nuts, or homemade granola.

 • Something sweet.
-Add an extra drizzle of maple syrup.
-Honey works too!
+Add an extra drizzle of maple syrup or honey.
+Chocolate chips are delicious too!

 Chia seed pudding recipe